-(a) that it cannot be certain that a price for that investment will be quoted at all times: or recognised overseas clearing house recognised overseas investment exchange means an overseas investment exchange which is declared by a recognition order made under section 290 or 292 of the Act for the time being in force to be a recognised investment exchange.
+- that it cannot be certain that a price for that investment will be quoted at all (a) - (b) that it may be difficult to effect transactions at any price which may be quoted. means an overseas clearing house which is declared by a recognition order made under section 290 or 292 of the Act for the time being in force to be a recognised clearing house.

-(b) that it may be difficult to effect transactions at any price which may be quoted. means an overseas clearing house which is declared by a recognition order made under section 290 or 292 of the Act for the time being in force to be a recognised clearing house.
+means an overseas investment exchange which is declared by a recognition order made under section 290 or 292 of the Act for the time being in force to be a recognised investment exchange.